How laboratory patterns, temperature, complement, and clonality converge

 - persistent complement-mediated hemolysis

 When available, antibody specificity can also support classification.
-Infection-associated cold agglutinin syndromes are often polyclonal and may show anti-I specificity with Mycoplasma pneumoniae, whereas EBV-associated cases may show anti-i specificity, reinforcing that “post-infectious” disease is biologically heterogeneous.24
+Infection-associated cold agglutinin syndromes are often polyclonal and may show anti-I specificity with Mycoplasma pneumoniae, whereas EBV-associated cases may show anti-i specificity, reinforcing that “post-infectious” disease is biologically heterogeneous.23

 Bone marrow evaluation: diagnosing the clone

 Bone marrow evaluation is recommended once CAD is suspected, but it does not always need to precede initial management.
 In patients with severe or rapidly progressive hemolysis, treatment may begin before full marrow characterization.
-In more stable patients, marrow evaluation helps clarify disease classification, informs prognosis, and guides longer-term management decisions.31
+In more stable patients, marrow evaluation helps clarify disease classification, informs prognosis, and guides longer-term management decisions.30

-Diagnostic convergence in primary CAD
+Diagnostic convergence in cold agglutinin disease

 • clinically relevant hemolysis